What is an SSL certificate?

 1. First, you need to buy a certificate (choose any certificate provider you like the most: for example, gogetssl.com).

-Within the procedure, you will be asked to generate a CSR (certificate signing request): it can be either provided by your hosting company or you can do it on your own (check for the ‘generate CSR code’ in Google and you will definitely find the relevant answer).
+Within the procedure, you will be asked to generate a CSR (certificate signing request) and a secret key (cannot be restored later so make sure to save it): it can be either provided by your hosting company or you can do it on your own (check for the ‘generate CSR code’ in Google and you will definitely find the relevant answer).

-2. After that, open the Domains section (Tools -> Domains) and simply paste your SSL Certificates (the main first, then the others, if you have any; including ‘—–BEGIN CERTIFICATE—–‘ and ‘—–END CERTIFICATE—–‘ markers) using any text editor (for example Notepad or TextEdit).
+2. Open the Domains section (Tools -> Domains) in your RedTrack account and paste your SSL Certificates (the main first, then the others, if you have any (including ‘—–BEGIN CERTIFICATE—–‘ and ‘—–END CERTIFICATE—–‘ markers) using any text editor (for example Notepad or TextEdit).

 When your certificate provider sends you the certificate, there can be 2 files: